-At the University of Houston, scanning is done by authorized UIT security personnel to identify computer resources which are vulnerable to hackers.
+At the University of Houston, scanning is done by authorized UIT security personnel so as to identify computer resources which are or might be vulnerable to hackers.

 To Request Scanning Services

-Anyone on campus that needs vulnerability or web application scanning should email email@example.com or call (832) 842-4695.
+Anyone on campus requiring vulnerability or web application scanning should email email@example.com, or call (832) 842-4695.

 Types of Scanning Services

-Web sites are most vulnerable to attacks from hackers.
-Web sites that contain applications like carts, forms, login pages, dynamic content are prone to attacks.
-Web applications are generally deployed on port 80 which has to remain open and hence provide no protection.
-Some of the examples of web vulnerabilities are
+Websites are most vulnerable to attacks from hackers.
+Websites that contain applications like carts, forms, login pages, and dynamic content are prone to attacks.
+Web applications are generally deployed on port 80, which has to remain open and hence provides no protection.
+Some of the examples of web vulnerabilities are:

 - SQL injection